||Home | Worlds of Hollow Moon | Books | Music | Miscellany | A to Z | Shop||Contact | News ||

 Fafnir’s expression softened with unspoken relief, his eyes wet with tears.
-Psyche’s gentle breathing had settled into a steady rhythm and a blush of colour had returned to her pale features.
+Psyche’s gentle breathing was settling into a steady rhythm and a blush of colour had returned to her pale features.

-“Thank you,” said Fafnir.
+“Thank you,” murmured Fafnir, wiping his eyes.
 “When I saw her lying there, I...
 I thought I’d lost her.”